10 Principles of Cognitive behavioral therapy

 8. CBT sessions follow a set format.

+Cognitive behavioral therapy is a structured treatment that follows a set format that patients don’t find overwhelming or frustrating.
 Patients with addiction or other mental health problems tend to feel overwhelmed by the lack of structure in their life.
 The lack of structure results from dysfunctional thought patterns and behaviors.
-However, cognitive-behavioral therapy is a structured treatment that patients don’t find overwhelming or frustrating.
-That’s why sessions follow a set format.

 The importance of a set format is that therapists get to create a calm and supportive environment.
 This kind of environment has a certain flow, patients know what to expect and feel safe.
 That’s why the main benefits of following a set format are greater confidence in the process, feelings of calmness and relaxation, and increased adherence.
 When patients know the format, it’s easier to stick to it.

-A typical session of cognitive-behavioral therapy consists of three segments.
-The first segment is an introduction, which includes a mood check, a brief review of the week, and a presentation of the agenda for the session.
+A typical session of cognitive behavioral therapy consists of three segments.
+According to the National Health Service UK, the first segment is an introduction, which includes a mood check, a brief review of the week, and a presentation of the agenda for the session.
 The second part of the CBT therapy session includes reviewing homework, discussing issues on the agenda, setting new homework, and summarizing.
 The final part of the session is reserved for eliciting feedback.
 Therapists dedicate some time during the session to explain the progress a patient has made.
 Patients get to realize how far they’ve come, which can boost their motivation to overcome mental health problems or addiction.

 9. CBT teaches patients how to recognize, assess, and deal with their dysfunctional beliefs and thoughts.

 The importance of teaching patients to recognize these thoughts and beliefs lies in equipping them with skills to beat them.
-A patient is unable to overcome disruptive thoughts if they can’t recognize them or assess their detrimental effect.
-This principle allows a therapist to empower patients so they can correct irrational thoughts and adopt a more realistic approach to specific stimuli.
+A patient is unable to overcome disruptive thoughts if they can’t recognize or assess their detrimental effect.
+This principle allows a therapist to empower patients so they can recognize and correct irrational thoughts by adopting a realistic approach to specific stimuli.

-The main benefit of this principle of CBT treatment is that patients get tools or develop skills necessary to tackle dysfunctional beliefs and thoughts.
-Heal their thoughts and beliefs influence behavioral patterns.
+The main benefit of this principle of CBT treatment is that patients learn mechanisms or develop healthy practices necessary to tackle dysfunctional beliefs and thoughts.
+Healthier thoughts and beliefs influence behavioral patterns.
 For example, a person with addiction becomes more empowered to overcome negative thoughts and risky behaviors by adopting more positive beliefs and thought patterns.

 10. CBT employs a variety of techniques.

 The main importance of this principle of CBT is that therapists choose techniques to address the specific needs of patients.
-As mentioned above, CBT is patient-centric.
-Everyone’s different, which is why one technique doesn’t necessarily work for all patients.
+As previously mentioned, CBT is patient-centric.
+One technique doesn’t necessarily work for all patients because every patient is different.
 A therapist may opt for one or several CBT therapy techniques that help a patient the most.

-Benefits of using multiple techniques include the opportunity to adopt better coping mechanisms, change unhealthy into healthy behavior patterns, increase confidence, and get a better insight into other people’s perspectives.
-Also, CBT techniques encourage a person to change their perspective as well.
-This allows them to realize their thinking patterns were disruptive.
+The benefits of using multiple techniques include the opportunity to adopt better coping mechanisms, change unhealthy into healthy behavior patterns, increase confidence, and get a better insight into other people’s perspectives.
+CBT techniques encourage a person to change their perspective allowing them to realize that their thinking patterns were disruptive.

-How this principle works depends on the specific technique.
-But, the main premise is to make the process interactive.
-A patient gets exercises or various activities that work to improve their thought processes.
+How this principle works depends on the specific technique with the goal to make the process interactive.
+According to Miss Kristina Fenn and Dr. Majella Byrne of King’s College in London, CBT can be done through behavioral techniques where the patient gets exercises or various activities that work to improve their thought processes.
 For example, they may need to write a journal, schedule pleasant activities, or do something else.
+This technique is especially effective to help patients rebuild normal routines, engage in pleasant activities, and improve their problem-solving ability by handling problems and tough issues.
 The therapist explains the purpose of the technique, describes how to perform it, and talks about its benefits.
 Additionally, the therapist acts as a guide that helps patients navigate through each technique, offers support, and explains how to adapt their thought patterns for healthier behaviors.

 The main purpose of cognitive therapy is to help patients learn skills that allow them to see the link between their thoughts and feelings.
-On the flip side, behavioral therapy is concerned with changing a person’s maladaptive responses to specific situations.
-Cognitive-behavioral therapy incorporates both approaches.
+Behavioral therapy is concerned with changing a person’s maladaptive responses to specific situations.
+Cognitive behavioral therapy incorporates both approaches.

 Therapists employ CBT to treat a wide range of mental health conditions, but it’s also the most frequently utilized form of therapy in the management of substance use disorders.